Commodities

 Commodity prices, like the prices of everything else, depends on supply and demand.
 Increased demand and lower supply increases prices, and vice versa.
 And because the supply-demand equilibrium for any commodity continually changes, so does its price.

-Diversification is one of the main benefits of investing in commodities — commodity prices tend to rise and fall at different times and rates from other investments, such as stocks or bonds.
+Diversification is a major main benefit of investing in commodities — commodity prices rise and fall at different times and rates from other investments, such as stocks or bonds.

 Commodities are a natural hedge against bad economic times.
 Since most commodities are necessities, especially agricultural products and energy, their demand, and therefore their prices, remain buoyant even when the economy sours — in other words, their prices are inelastic at the lower end of the demand curve.